giobel/giobel.github.io/_posts/2017-02-08-SurvivingAI.md

  # Artificial Narrow Intelligence

- Intelligence: ability to acquire information, and use it to achieve a goal.
+- Intelligence: ability to acquire information, and use it to achieve a goal.
- Marcus Hutter and Shane Legg, a co-founder of a company called DeepMind. “intelligence measures an agent’s general ability to achieve goals in a wide range of environments.”
+- Marcus Hutter and Shane Legg, a co-founder of a company called DeepMind: “intelligence measures an agent’s general ability to achieve goals in a wide range of environments.”
- An American psychologist called Howard Gardner has distinguished nine types of intelligence: linguistic, logic-mathematical, musical, spatial, bodily, interpersonal, intrapersonal, existential and naturalistic.(3)
+- Howard Gardner (American psychologist) has distinguished 9 types of intelligence: linguistic, logic-mathematical, musical, spatial, bodily, interpersonal, intrapersonal, existential and naturalistic.

- Artificial intelligence (AI) is intelligence demonstrated by a machine or by software. two very different types of artificial intelligence: artificial narrow intelligence (ANI) and artificial general intelligence (AGI (4)), which are also known as weak AI and strong AI, and as ordinary AI and full AI.
+**Artificial intelligence (AI) is intelligence demonstrated by a machine or by software.**
+2 very different types of artificial intelligence:
+- artificial narrow intelligence (ANI) or **weak AI** or ordinary AI:
- AGI, is an AI which can carry out any cognitive function that a human can. no computer can yet beat humans at every intellectual endeavour.
+    - can carry out any cognitive function that a human can
+    - no computer can yet beat humans at every intellectual endeavour.
- Ordinary AI simply does what we tell it to.
+    - Ordinary AI simply does what we tell it to
+- artificial general intelligence (AGI  or **strong AI** or full AI.
+    - can carry out any cognitive function that a human can
- An AGI will have has the ability to reflect on its goals and decide whether to adjust them.
-It will have volition.
+    - has the ability to reflect on its goals and decide whether to adjust them
+    - It will have volition.